 The Meadoway will connect Toronto to one of its most populous suburbs – just not with an LRT line

-For years, a debate has raged over how to better connect Toronto’s transit system, the TTC, to the underserved – yet populous – neighbourhood of Scarborough.
+For years, a debate has raged over how to better connect Toronto’s transit system to the underserved – yet populous – neighbourhood of Scarborough.
 Soon, the 625,000-person suburb will have another critical connection to Toronto – though, sadly, it isn’t an LRT line.
 The Meadoway is a hydro corridor that’s being converted into 16 kilometres of linear green space.
 The $85 million project, developed in partnership between the province and Hydro One Networks, will link Rouge National Urban Park to the Don River Ravine in the Don Valley, located at the northeastern fringe of Toronto’s downtown.